pkp/piwik/README.md

-Piwik
+Matomo
 ===============

-This is a plugin adding Piwik support to OJS 3.0+.
+This is a plugin adding Matomo support to OJS 3.0+.